 In the U.S., smuggling is a federal crime involving the transportation of goods across a national border – although state-to-state smuggling does exist, e.g., transporting Burmese Pythons to Florida.
 Drugs and other contraband can also be smuggled through the US mail.
 The most common items involved in smuggling include narcotics, Cuban cigars, weapons, plants, and animals.

 Because smuggling contraband primarily involves national borders, smuggling laws are overseen and enforced by several federal agencies:

 - The U.S. Customs Service

-In prison, narcotics or contraband can pose a safety risk to the inmate and prison staff alike.
+In a correctional facility, narcotics or contraband can pose a safety risk to the inmate and prison staff alike.
 All prison services work to eliminate the smuggling of contraband into the system.
 The list of prohibited items likely includes:

 - Other items are unauthorized by the warden.

 The prosecution of U.S. smuggling laws is covered by 18 U.S. Code § 545, which states that a defendant should be fined or imprisoned for no more than 20 years or both.
+This section of the United States Code makes it a crime to smuggle goods into the country or to make false statements to customs officials to evade duties or other requirements.
 Under this law, smuggling crimes include:

 - Knowingly and willfully smuggling any merchandise that should have been declared or invoiced by customs.

 - Knowingly and willfully passing false or forged invoices or documents in an attempt to bring undeclared or illegal merchandise into the U.S.

 - Knowingly and willfully transporting any illegal merchandise across the border by any means.